 I’ve got a Gigabyte GA-990FXA-UD3 rev. 4.0 and my system had issues with turning off after resuming up from sleep or hibernate.
-Initially I thought it was issues with my Windows 10 installation because of my windows insider preview build, but after investigating a bit more, it turns out the issue was firmware F3 released 5/28/15.
+Initially, I thought it was a problem with my Windows 10 installation because of my windows insider preview build, but after investigating a bit more, it turns out the issue was firmware F3 released 5/28/15.
 The firmware update essentially caused the system to overheat and thermal shutdown after resuming from sleep or hibernate.

 Here’s what happened:

-- Board shipped with F1 firmware originally and system ran great for over a year.
+- Board shipped with F1 firmware originally and the system ran great for over a year.

 - Changed mouse to Logitech wireless mouse and system would randomly wake up from sleep/hibernate during the night.
 I should note that I also updated to Windows 10 during that time, so a lot of changes were made to the OS on the system.